tp6fu6m3/Chatbot/README.md

 ## Introduction

-This project built a chatbot with word2vec CBOW model based on Chinese (traditional) Wiki dataset.
+This project built a chatbot with word2vec CBOW model by using (traditional) Chinese Wiki dataset.

 ## Quick Start